 The Board is committed to providing equal opportunities and ensures all Board members are aware of their obligations in ensuring that the Company's environment retains a culture which is conducive to good working and high performance.
 The Nomura Group is committed to providing equal opportunities throughout its Board appointments, including in the recruitment, training and development of Board members.
-The Company set a target in 2015 to appoint two female Board members by 2018, which was exceeded with the appointment of three female Board members by 2018.
+The Company set a target in 2015 to appoint two female Board members by 2018, which was met.
 The NEHS Governance and Nomination Committee leads the process of identifying and nominating candidates for appointment to the Board, ensuring appropriate actions are taken to further broaden the diversity of the Board and to nominate candidates for appointment based on merit and assessment against objective criteria.